-Upon referral of a vocational case, I review a variety of medical data (for example: treating physician reports, Functional Capacity Evaluations, Independent Medical Evaluations) and/or psychological data (for example: psychometric testing, psychological evaluations, psychiatric evaluations) found within the file.
+Upon referral of a vocational case, I review a variety of medical data, for example, treating physician reports, functional capacity evaluations, independent medical evaluations and if available psychological data like psychometric testing, psychological evaluations, and psychiatric evaluations found within the file.

 During a workers’ compensation litigated claim, or on any claim that involves work and disability, it’s important for me to understand the individual’s medical situation based on the data contained in these records.

 Good thing I’ve had medical records training and enjoy the review!

 If a file contains more than one FCE and/or IME, I can expect the reports to have conflicting opinions.
 For example, one physical therapist will recommend the claimant has the physical capacity for light work, while the other physical therapist says medium work.
 Often the therapists also have conflicting information about the individual’s maximal or lack of effort put forth during the evaluation.